FBW44-2/Mentoring/03_mentoring/README.md

 ## Exercise 1
 Please define 3 promises with names `promise_1`, `promise_2`, `promise_3`
-    1. Each of these promises should resolve a numeric value after same amount of waiting time (e.g promise_1 resolve 1 after 1second)
+1. Each of these promises should resolve a numeric value after same amount of waiting time (e.g promise_1 should resolve value '1' after 1 second)
 2. Please chain these promises into each other in a way that the one with bigger waiting time resolved first and the one with lowest waiting time resolve last.